 Lenders may offer you a business credit card, invoice financing, business overdraft, or term loan.
 There will be instances when a loan package that includes a bundle of these financing facilities is offered also.

 But no matter what form of financing offered to you, you are in the best position to determine which loan type or loan amount is practical for your business.
-Should you apply for multiple business loans from different banks at the same time?
+Should you apply for multiple SME loans from different banks at the same time?
 Or should you just approach a single bank one at a time?

 To help you make a smart decision, here are the pros and cons of availing of multiple loans.